vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 On Tuesday, November 2, 2021, I received my order of weights.
 The previous day I had received my exercise mat order.

-Starting on Tuesday, I began alternating-day weightlifting, push-ups and stretching exercises.
+Starting on Tuesday, I began alternating-day weight-lifting, push-ups and stretching exercises.

-I had already been doing stand-on-one-leg-with-eyes-closed exercises reasonably regularly; I resolved to do these as part of my alternate-day practice, though I might also do it on the other days when I wasn't doing weightlifting.
+I had already been doing stand-on-one-leg-with-eyes-closed exercises reasonably regularly; I resolved to do these as part of my alternate-day practice, though I might also do it on the other days when I wasn't doing weight-lifting.

 All my weight-lifting and stretching exercises are done while on the exercise mat; the stand-on-one-leg-with-eyes-closed I may do while on